St Paul's Anglican Church, East Brisbane

-St Paul's Anglican Church is a heritage-listed church and columbarium at 554 Vulture Street East, East Brisbane, City of Brisbane, Queensland, Australia.
+St Paul's Anglican Church is a heritage-listed Anglican church and columbarium at 554 Vulture Street East, East Brisbane, City of Brisbane, Queensland, Australia.
 It was designed by Atkinson & Conrad and built in 1924 by J Hood.
 It was added to the Queensland Heritage Register on 7 February 2014.

 History

 St Paul's, an Anglican brick church on Vulture Street in East Brisbane, was built in 1924 and designed by Brisbane Diocesan architects, Atkinson and Conrad.
 The church dates from a pronounced period of expansion for the Anglican Church in Queensland, when many new ecclesiastical buildings were constructed, especially in the Brisbane Diocese.

 Much of the area comprising what is now East Brisbane, traditional country of the Yuggera and Turrbal people, was purchased from the Crown in 1855 by Joseph Darragh.
 It was the eventual subdivision of this property, and other large estates into allotments in the mid-1880s which established East Brisbane as a residential suburb.
 Prior to this, it was semi-rural in character, with a few isolated families scattered through the area, and a number of elite estates along the river.
 The electric tramway reached Woolloongabba/East Brisbane in 1897, and in 1901 an extension through East Brisbane to Norman Park was constructed.
 The provision of this cheap, efficient form of public transport encouraged further settlement in the East Brisbane area.
 From the 1910s to the 1930s, it grew gradually.

 Anglican church services commenced in East Brisbane in 1887, when a curate from St Mary's, Kangaroo Point, began conducting services in a building owned by Charles Ewbank called "The Grange" (now 17 Didsbury Street) from 14 January 1887.
-A site was acquired on the corner of Vulture and Edgar Streets and a timber church, also initially used for Sunday School, was opened 1 December 1887.
+A site was acquired on the corner of Vulture and Edgar Streets (559 Vulture Street East, 27.4867°S 153.0490°E), where a timber church, also initially used for Sunday School, was opened 1 December 1887.
 From 1889 St Paul's was serviced by priests from Holy Trinity parish at Woolloongabba before returning to St Mary's parish in 1895.
 St Paul's was then serviced by the Church Mission until 1921, when it was raised to "parochial district" status.

 In 1912 the priest attached to St Paul's, Morgan Baker, and the church community began working towards the establishment of a new church.
 By Easter 1914 a building fund had raised over £400.
 Fundraising continued through the 1910s but was disrupted by World War I.

 The election of Gerald Sharp as Archbishop of the Diocese of Brisbane in 1921 heralded an important expansion phase for the Anglican Church in Queensland.
 Over the next ten years 57 new churches were built in the Brisbane Diocese and over 30,000 new members were received into communion.
 Timber (considered temporary) churches were mainly built in new parishes, while many brick (permanent) churches replaced earlier structures at older parishes.
 Large-scale building projects also occurred at church schools, including the Anglican Church Grammar School (Churchie) at East Brisbane, during this period.